dsebban/md-blog/f_brackets.md

 # Why do I need `F[_]`?

-We abstracted over all the first order types with one hole, we can now define common functions between all of them for example:
+Having abstracted over all the first order types with one slot, we can now define common functions between all of them.
+For example:

 ```scala
 trait WithMap[F[_]] {

 def map[A,B](fa: F[A])(f: A => B): F[B]